ImpervaPS/Training/Sonar Training 2023.md

 Database configuration completed successfully.
 The passwords were auto generated, you must change them by connecting to the database using 'sqlplus / as sysdba' as the oracle user.
 ```

-configure the bash_profile of oracle account
+Configure the bash_profile of oracle account
 ```
 sudo su
 su oracle